RSE-Sheffield/ApplicationSupport/Abaqus2017/Abaqus2017.md

 ## Getting the software
 The latest version of the Intel Fortran Compilers can be obtained via the [Software download service](https://cics.dept.shef.ac.uk/software/).

+Please note that as the installation file contains the full Integrated System package (Abaqus, Isight, and Tosca) the .iso image size is considerably big (11 GB).
+Make sure you download the file to a location with enough free space.